MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     4. Close the keyboard to return to the guide list.

+4. Select whether you want to open the guide as an Author or Operator.

+    SCREEN SHOT OF AUTHOR/OPERATOR DIALOG GOES HERE

 ## What's next?

 - [Learn more about the Main menu](main-menu.md)